snowman-repos/book/project_managers/README.md

-Git Makes Your Progress Clear
-A commit in Git refers to the act of recording changes you have made in your source code.

-When used properly, Git makes it easy to craft very granular commits.
-You can see what changes have occurred down to the microscopic level: Git will tell you what characters and lines in your source code have been altered.
-If you want to compare two versions of a file or the difference between two of your commits, you can issue Git’s diff command, which will highlight the differences between them.

 A side note when using commits: As a good version control policy, I recommend that each commit should only contain changes that belong to a single topic.

 For instance, if you’re fixing a specific bug — let’s call it bug #200 — that requires multiple source code changes across several files, all those changes should be under one commit in order for you to easily track changes to your project related to that bug.
 This way, you can document that "commit X fixed bug #200".
 A side benefit of this commit policy is, when you encounter another bug similar to bug #200 somewhere else in your project months from now, you can review how you resolved the first bug.